touir1/my-website/README.md

-# my-resume
+# my-resume-generator
-a website containing my resume implemented in Django
+a website containing my resume generator implemented in Django